Amulya432/Amulya-s-News-Hub/README.md

   <p>This will start the React development server, usually accessible at <a href="http://localhost:3000/">http://localhost:3000/</a> in your web browser.</p>

   <h2>Usage:</h2>
-  <p>The Amulyas News Hub application fetches news articles automatically upon launch.
+  <p>The Nexus News application fetches news articles automatically upon launch.
 You can navigate through different news categories (if supported by the News API) using the provided UI components (e.g., navigation bar, tabs).</p>

   <h2>Tech Stack:</h2>
   <ul>